 Install On-Site Electric Vehicle Supply Equipment

 Get technical guidance from FEMP on EVSE installations that support plug-in electric vehicles (PEVs), including battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs).
 Through partnerships with the National Renewable Energy Laboratory’s (NREL’s) EVSE Tiger Teams, FEMP can assist agencies with the transition to PEVs.

 Tiger Teams include electrical engineers and experts who can help agency fleet managers minimize EVSE installation costs, plan for future vehicle and charging needs, and efficiently meet multiple objectives.
 The teams conduct site assessments, review assumptions, provide technical input, and offer ongoing support for PEV and EVSE deployment.
-Contact Karen Guerra or Cabell Hodge for more information about a Tiger Team EVSE assessment.
+Contact Brad Gustafson or Cabell Hodge for more information about a Tiger Team EVSE assessment.

 Locate and Use Existing Alternative Fueling Stations

 Use online tools available from the Alternative Fuels Data Center (AFDC), including the alternative fueling station locator (also available for mobile devices), to locate alternative fueling stations.
 Concentrate on fleet locations with the highest number of AFVs first.
 Identify the nearest alternative fueling stations and determine how many of your vehicles could utilize and/or how much fuel you could purchase from each station per year.
 Use nearby alternative fueling stations as much as possible.